IBM/aspera-cli/docs/README.md

 > `ascli` will return all values using paging if not provided.
 > `page` and `per_page` are normally added by `ascli` to build successive API calls to get all values if there are more than 1000.
 (AoC allows a maximum page size of 1000).
-> Other parameters depend on the type of entity (refer to AoC API) and are directly sent as parameters to the `GET` request on API.
+> Other parameters depend on the type of resource (refer to AoC API) and are directly sent as parameters to the `GET` request on API.
 > Refer to the AoC API for full list of query parameters, or use the browser in developer mode with the web UI.

 > [!TIP]